 You can find the results of the transfer displayed in the transaction list at the bottom of the window.

-Note that reading data from a SPI slave device can be achieved by transfer bytes of value 0 for the desired number of bytes to be read back.
-This is how the master clocks out data from the slave device
+Note that reading data from a SPI secondary device can be achieved by transfer bytes of value 0 for the desired number of bytes to be read back.
+This is how the main clocks out data from the secondary device